divad12/blog/_posts/2012-01-05-khan-academy-internship-post-mortem.md

 ## Things I did

-Here's some other things spawned by my internship.
+Here's some other things my internship spawned.

 <img src="/images/ka-internship/thumbs/things-i-did.jpg" alt="Some highlights of my internship" width="680"/>

-To endlessly fascinate, we now have a dashboard of exercise usage statistics mixed in with random trivia!
+To endlessly fascinate, we now have a [dashboard of exercise usage statistics](https://khan-academy.geckoboard.com/dashboard/9820993B8EEAB10E) mixed in with random trivia!

 In our iterative attempts to improve the streak, we started with a constant acceleration, momentum model, but decided to just launch a UI change to abstract away the streak and appear more forgiving.
 For the model changes, we wanted to use the statistical findings on our data and address the type I and II errors.
 That seemed like a promising application of machine learning, so I trained a Naive Bayes classifier which yielded interesting results.
 Comrade Jace then joined forces to produce the logistic regression model that we launched.